 Pack on the Moisture

-In addition to ceramides, seek hydrators like hyaluronic acid and humectants to attract moisture and occlusives to seal it in.
+In addition to ceramides, seek humectants like hyaluronic acid and glycerin to attract moisture and occlusives to seal it in.
 This trifecta will reduce water loss and hold in moisture, which will ultimately improve barrier function.

 Catch Some Zzzs